MajorSquax/StudentSection/README.md

 - **Virtual Environment** (for Python dependencies)
 - **MongoDB:** Ensure IP address is whitelisted in Mongo
 - **Redis:** Set up Redis running on port 6379 on the localhost/127.0.0.1
-- **Mockoon API:** Set up Mockoon running on port 3003 on the localhost/127.0.0.1

   _note: Redis is Linux native, so this will need to be run in WSL on Windows_
 ## 🛠Installation & Setup